 As we humans inherit our physical traits from our parents, dogs do the same.
-From the colour of their fur to their body structure, everything depends on genetics.
+From the color of their fur to their body structure, everything depends on genetics.

 The appearance of Blue French Bulldogs

-Another noticeable physical feature of Blue French Bulldogs Puppies is their ears that are short and much similar to a bat’s ear.
+Another noticeable physical feature of Blue French Bulldogs Puppies is their ears which are short and much similar to a bat’s ear.

 Are Blue French Bulldogs really blue?